TeachBooks/Sphinx-TUDelft-theme/README.md

 ## Usage

 By following the steps above, the theme will be applied automatically.
-To see the examples of usage visit the [TeachBooks manual](https://teachbooks.io/manual/intro.html).

 To use the defined colors inside $\LaTeX$ rendered with MathJax, one should use the command
 ```